 Themis was one of the six daughters of Gaia, the primordial earth goddess, and Uranus, the god of the sky.
 As such, she was one of the original Titans.
 She was the representation of the natural and moral order of the world in the Golden Age of the Titans’ rule.

-The Titans were the oldest gods known in Greek myth, predating the much better known newer gods and goddesses by many years.
-They lived out their golden years even before the coming of mankind.
-While many of Themis’s brothers fought in the war against Zeus and were thus defeated and imprisoned, according to all resources, Themis still remained influential in the later years during Zeus’s reign.
-Even among the younger Greek gods, Themis was regarded as a powerful figure and goddess of justice and the divine laws.
+The Titans were the oldest gods known in Greek myth, predating the much better-known newer gods and goddesses by many years.
+They lived out their golden years before the coming of mankind.
+While many of Themis’s brothers fought in the war against Zeus (Titanomachy) and were thus defeated and imprisoned, according to all resources, Themis still remained influential in the later years of Zeus’s reign.
+Even among the younger Greek gods, Themis was regarded as a powerful figure and goddess of justice and divine laws.

 Some of the Greek myths state that Themis was married to Iapetus, one of her Titan brothers.
 However, this is not a commonly accepted theory as Iapetus was widely accepted to be married to the goddess Clymene instead.
 Perhaps the confusion arises from Hesiod and Aeschylus’s differing opinions about the parents of Prometheus.
 Hesiod names Iapetus his father and Aeschylus names Themis his mother.
 It is more likely that Prometheus was the son of Clymene.